MPAS Student Handbook

 Collusion: Unauthorized sharing/collaboration

-• Any act of two or more individuals actively cooperating on any assignment when the instructor has not expressly permitted such activity, including: homework, papers completed outside of normal classroom hours, in-class assignments, laboratory exercises or reports, take-home examinations, online examinations, etc.
+• Any act of two or more individuals actively cooperating on any assignment when the instructor has not expressly permitted such activity.
+This includes, but is not limited to homework, papers completed outside of normal classroom hours, in-class assignments, laboratory exercises or reports, personalized learning, relearning activities, or assessment, etc.

 Alteration of Records